 Merino For the Win

-Since Merino Wool is the best martial for both cold and warm weather, we’ve chosen to use it as the primary material in our socks.
+Since Merino Wool is the best material for both cold and warm weather, we’ve chosen to use it as the primary material in our socks.
 If you haven’t tried them yet, grab a pair of Merino Wool socks and see the difference quality martial can make on your feet!